ActivitySim/populationsim/docs/application_configuration.rst

 **Output Tables**:

-Inputs & Outputs section listed all possible outputs.
-This setting is used to specify the list of outputs.
-User can specify either a list of output tables to include or to skip using the *action* attribute as shown below in the example. if neither is specified, then all check pointed tables will be written.
+The Inputs & Outputs section listed all possible outputs.
+The output_tables: setting is used to control which outputs to write to disk.
+The user can specify either a list of output tables to include or to skip using the *action* attribute as shown below in the example. if neither is specified, then all output tables will be written.
 The HDF5 data pipeline and all summary files are written out regardless of this setting.

 ::